xavierBizoux/viyaRestPy/README.md

 ### Take away

 You have in a few lines of code retrieved the name and the description of a folder using REST API's.
 Using the viyaRestPy package eases the development process by hiding the complexity of the authentication and the REST API calls.
-If you want to better understand how to create your own functions using callRest function, you can have a look at the *getFolder.py* located under *viyaRestPy > Folders* in the Visual Studio Code project.
+If you want to better understand how to create your own functions using call_rest function, you can have a look at the *get_folder.py* located under *viyaRestPy > Folders* in the Visual Studio Code project.
 If you want to create your own functions, feel free to contribute!